accelerated-computing-class/telerun/README.md

 python3 telerun.py login
 ```

-and copy and paste your login code into the terminal when prompted.
+and copy and paste your username and token into the terminal when prompted.

 This will create a file `auth.json` in the same directory as your Telerun install.
 You should keep `auth.json` in the **same directory** as `telerun.py`, wherever that is.